Romantic relationships are a common part of adolescence. However, not all relationships are healthy.

 - Female students were more than three times as likely to experience sexual dating violence as male students.

-With support from the Office for Victims of Crime, the loveisrespect website – formerly the National Dating Abuse Helpline – helps make vital resources accessible to teens experiencing dating violence.
+With support from the Office for Victims of Crime, the loveisrespect website helps make vital resources accessible to teens experiencing dating violence.
 The associated helpline offers tips on preventing abusive relationships and promotes awareness of healthy dating relationships.

-February is National Teen Dating Violence Awareness and Prevention Month, an opportunity to raise awareness on the dangers of teen dating violence and connect youth with the resources they may need.
+February is National Teen Dating Violence Awareness and Prevention Month, an opportunity to raise awareness of the dangers of teen dating violence and connect youth with the resources they may need.

 Visit the following pages for additional information and resources from the Office of Justice Programs and other federal sources: